The Founding of the SCVFA

 The five original members were Bill Wein, Guy Jones,

-is still an active member.
+is still an active member as of 2018).
 With this core group, the Santa Clara Valley

 Fiddlers Association was formed in early 1973.
 The group